dhanarajappu456/Design-Patterns---Python/Behavioural Pattern/Chain of Responsibility.md

+# used in ATM  for getting correct denominations , where each denomination handled by each successor class in the chain
+# used in vendin machine
+# used in logger where each successor handle a type of log message like error, debug etc...

 # .
 In this pattern, an object is passed to a Successor, and depending on some kind of logic, will or won't be passed onto another successor and processed.
 There can be any number of different